opral/monorepo/packages/fluent-lint/README.md

 # @inlang/fluent-lint

-Enables linting of fluent AST types such as `Resource`, `Message` etc.
+Enables linting of fluent AST types such as `Pattern`.
+The AST implementation can be found in [@inlang/fluent-syntax](../fluent-syntax).

-## Structure

-Linting functions are mostly grouped by [the fluent AST types](https://projectfluent.org/fluent.js/syntax/modules.html#comments).